ch-bas/occurrence/README.md

  # Simple occurence script made with Nodejs and ExpressJs, using modules: cheerio & request"

-To use , simply clone the project thenrun
+To use , simply clone the project then run
 ```
 npm install
 ```